 Answer Brayton, according to the manufactuer site and your model number the defrost heater kit part number WR51X10101 is the correct replacement and will fit your GE model TFX20JRBKWW.
 Thanks.

 Check defrost heater and it shows good.
 Freezer coils continue to freeze up.

 Answer Hello Dana.
 Check the thermostat and the main board on the unit.
 They can cause the issue you are having with the unit.
 You can test this with a multi-meter TJMA-DMT3.
 Here is a link on how to use a multi-meter. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html

 My freezer seems to be working fine, but the refrigerator will not cool below 64 degrees.
 Both settings are on 5.
 Is it probably the defrost heater?

-Answer Hello Ron.
-Make sure the evaporator coils in the freezer are frosted over from top to bottm, but not frozen and clogged.
-If only a small part is, then you have a seald system issue and will need a hvac tech.
-If the unit is frozen over, then It sounds like you may have a defrost problem with the unit.
-Check and see if there is any frost build up on the back wall of the freezer.
-If so, you will need to test the defrost heater and the defrost thermostat.
+Answer Hello Frank.
+If there is frost on the back wall inside the freezer, you will need to test the defrost heater and the defrost thermostat.
 They should read closed for continuity when cold.
 You can test this with a multi-meter TJMA-DMT3.
 I will include a link at the end to assist you how to use the multi-meter if needed.
 If both parts are good, you will need to replace the defrost timer.
 Once the problem is repaired, you will need to thaw out the ice on the coils before the unit will operate properly. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html